bb-froggy/realmjoin-docs/docs/policies.md

 For more on WUDO see the [Microsoft WUDO documentation (DE)](https://docs.microsoft.com/de-de/windows/deployment/update/waas-delivery-optimization).

-## Bitlocker
+## BitLocker
-### Bitlocker enforcement
+### BitLocker enforcement

-It is possible to force Bitlocker encryption for OS volumes.
-The configuration file (see chapter *Policies*) allows to set the switch *BitlockerEnabled* to true.
+It is possible to force BitLocker encryption for OS volumes.
+The configuration file (see chapter *Policies*) allows to set the switch *BitLockerEnabled* to true.
 If the device is equipped with a *ready state* TPM chip the encryption is activated.
-To allow the Bitlocker enforcement, the registry key ```HKLM\SYSTEM\CurrentControlSet\Control\BitLocker:PreventDeviceEncryption``` is set to false.
+To allow the BitLocker enforcement, the registry key ```HKLM\SYSTEM\CurrentControlSet\Control\BitLocker:PreventDeviceEncryption``` is set to false.
 For virtual machines the encryption is only enforced, if the virtual machine variable ```$env:RjDisableVmDetection=1``` is set.

-### Bitlocker recovery key
+### BitLocker recovery key
-If the client device is Azure AD joined, RealmJoin uploads the Bitlocker recovery key to Azure AD.
+If the client device is Azure AD joined, RealmJoin uploads the BitLocker recovery key to Azure AD.
 If the upload is not successfull in the first try, it will be retried.
 If the upload can not be performed successfully, the RealmJoin rollout failed.
-In case of a *not-AAD-joined* device, the Bitlocker recovery key is not secured.
+In case of a *not-AAD-joined* device, the BitLocker recovery key is not secured.

 ## Domain Passwort expiry
 RealmJoin uses the Azure AD attribute ```msDS-UserPasswordExpiryTimeComputed``` to check if the user passwort is expired.